rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

   note      = {Accepted for publication}
 }
 ```
-The framework implements a city-scale Neural Radiance Field (NeRF) that can be updated incrementally as new aerial images become available.
-Instead of retraining a single NeRF from scratch, it:
-- Uses compact and efficient NeRF architectures
-- Decomposes large scenes into spatial NeRF experts
-- Pre-trains these experts to form a robust initialization
-- Updates only the relevant experts when new data arrive

-The aim of this work is to enable rapid adaptation to scene changes while preserving previously learned
+The aim of this component is to provide a reproducible and scalable system for
-structure and scaling to large outdoor environments.
+training, adapting, and visualizing city-scale Neural Radiance Fields (NeRFs)
+under time-crtitical emergency conditions.
+By decomposing large scenes into
+spatially localized NeRF experts and enabling incremental updates as new aerial
+imagery becomes available, the system supports rapid adaptation, preserves
+previously learned structure, and allows reliable deployment of NeRF-based
+scene understanding in large, real-world environments.

 ---

-## System Overview
+## Architecture

-The system is centered around a persistent orchestrator, called the **Mediator**, that is designed to run as a long-lived process that orchestrates NeRF workloads based on incoming job configurations.

-The mediator continuously listens for structured JSON job descriptions to a known **Kafka** topic and launches **NeRF jobs** to handle the received configurations.
-Jobs are executed in isolation and are launched in a non-blocking manner, allowing multiple jobs to run concurrently or sequentially in the background

-Each job corresponds to one of the following operations:
-- **Offline training** using meta-learning: Learn a coarse initialization of the area, that allows rapid adaptaton.
-- **Runtime adaptation**: Upon new image arrival, adapt rapidly to new data preserving prior-knowledge.
-- **Interactive visualization**: Launch the NeRF viewer for inspection or live monitoring.

 ![Overview of the adaptive NeRF system architecture](nerf_arch.jpg)

+### Mediator

+The system is centered around a persistent orchestrator, called the **Mediator**,
+which runs as a long-lived process and coordinates **NeRF workloads** based on
+incoming job configurations.

+The Mediator continuously listens to a predefined **Kafka** topic for structured
+**JSON** job descriptions and launches **NeRF jobs** accordingly.
+Jobs are executed
+in isolation and in a non-blocking manner, allowing multiple jobs to run
+concurrently or sequentially in the background.

+### NeRF Runner

+The NeRF Runner acts as an isolated job executor responsible for running NeRF
+workloads based on structured JSON configurations.
+For each submitted job, the
+configuration fully defines the execution parameters, including data sources,
+model settings, and runtime behavior.

+Depending on the requested operation, the runner handles training, adaptation,
+evaluation, or visualization tasks (NeRF rendering) within an isolated execution context.
+All artifacts and logs produced during execution are stored under the job-specific
+output directory.

+---
 ## Structure

 ```text